Furry Raiders “Foxler” sex crime case: Jacob Kovar pleads guilty in scheme to frame witness

 Repeat offenders.

-Behind the scenes, police traced a threat sent by VOIP and found it came from Furry Raiders.
-Police also received a forged document asking to cancel prosecution against Miller.
-It’s a reminder of the very first Dogpatch Press headline about the group doing “intimidation” with a fake legal letter.
+Police were alerted, and behind the scenes, they traced a threat sent by VOIP with a Furry Raiders source.
+Police also received a forged document mailed to them by Kovar, asking to cancel prosecution against Miller.
+These tactics echo the first Dogpatch Press report in 2017 about Furry Raiders doing intimidation with a fake legal letter, and anonymous threats received by Rocky Mountain Fur Con that Furry Raiders tried to blame on their enemies.

 In 2021, a Colorado court resolved charges for Kovar.
-Evidently a deal was reached, and he pled guilty for felony Attempt to Influence a Public Servant, and Invasion of Privacy for Sex Gratification.
+Evidently a deal was reached, and he pled guilty for felony Attempt to Influence a Public Servant and Invasion of Privacy for Sex Gratification.
+Those would be for the forged document and luring.
 The D.A. dismissed charges for Witness/Victim Retaliation, Stalking, Extortion, and Criminal Impersonation.

 Kovar was ordered to stay away from the victim, get a new sex offender evaluation, and faces years in jail on top of penalties for violating parole.
 Sentencing is set for April 2021.
-Update: Kovar was sentenced to 8 years in jail.
+Update: Kovar was sentenced to 8 years in jail, served several years, and is back out mingling with furries again including the con chair of Furever West.

 Here’s 28 pages of legal docs (with redacted witness ID).
-The arrest warrant shows police recognizing the furry community.
+The arrest warrant shows police recognizing the furry community and reporting by Dogpatch Press.

-The bizarre forged document sent to mislead police is worth a look, and might entertain lawyers.
+See the bizarre forged document sent to mislead police and try to get Miller out of charges… it might entertain lawyers.

 It’s all consistent with reporting since 2017.
-The Furry Raiders are a threat to critics and kids, and they use “Sovereign Citizen”-style and gang-like tactics.
+The Furry Raiders are a threat to critics and kids by using gang-like tactics, and despite single members taking the fall, the entire group is complicit with crimes of their leadership.

 There’s a key rebuttal to claims that their reputation suffers from false reporting by critics, or “both sides are to blame”.
-Miller’s 2019 charges coincided with offending at RMFC 2015 — long before he was known to Dogpatch Press or the public.
-The crime report wasn’t seen here until after his arrest, because police learned from private sources, and the witness was protected.
-Foxler’s sex offense charges arose entirely independently from attention on him.
+Miller was only charged in 2019 for offending at RMFC 2015, which was long before he was known to Dogpatch Press or the public.
+The crime report wasn’t seen here until after his 2019 arrest, because police learned from private sources and the witness was protected.
+The witness only made contact after being intimidated.

 So here’s the big question:

-If they claim to be innocent of targeting kids — why did they need a convicted sex offender like Kovar to frame the witness?
+If Furry Raiders aren’t a group that preys on kids — why did they need a convicted sex offender like Kovar to shield them by intimidating a witness?

-This group was guilty from the start with trolling Rocky Mountain Fur Con.
-The Furry Raiders got away with spreading nazi “dogwhistle” imagery, making threats and interfering with hotel room booking.
+The Furry Raiders have always been the instigators of their own bad reputation.
+They were guilty from the start of public notice about trolling Rocky Mountain Fur Con by spreading nazi “dogwhistle” imagery, making threats and interfering with hotel room booking.
 Some RMFC board members were complicit enablers for it, and their mismanagement helped to kill the con.
-With the pattern continuing to now, it shows the consequences of tolerating it the first time they show up.
-They’ll resort to crime before they ever cease being a nuisance.
+With the pattern continuing to now, it shows the consequences of tolerating nazifurs the first time they show up.

 • April 2016 — Furry Raiders grab a block of rooms for RMFC before the official opening.
 That’s like hoarding pizza at a party and doling it out just to friends instead of having it shared by the whole party.
 The first provocation was theirs.